mkistler/CDTIS_iPhoneCoreDataRecipes/README.md

 If you did not add any recipes before replicating, the remote database should contain 51 documents.

+# Accessing recipes from multiple devices

+With the recipes stored in the remote Cloudant database, you can now access these recipes -- both read and update -- from multiple devices.
+Changes made on one device can be synchronized with the remote DB, and will then be shown on other devices the next time the device does a pull or sync with the remote DB.

 # Summary of changes

 The git log shows all changes made to convert the original sample app using CoreData